 From the Department of Environmental Conservation, N.G.
-Kaul, Sal Pagano, Dan Barolo, Italo Carcich, and Phil DeGaetano, for supporting CSLAP for the past sixteen years; Jay Bloomfield and James Sutherland, for their work in developing and implementing the program; the technical staff from the Lake Services Section, for continued technical review of program design; and Becky Bird for assistance in copying and distributing this report.
+Kaul, Sal Pagano, Dan Barolo, Italo Carcich, Phil DeGaetano, and Dick Draper, for supporting CSLAP for the past seventeen years; Jay Bloomfield and James Sutherland, for their work in developing and implementing the program; and the technical staff from the Lake Services Section, for continued technical review of program design.

-From the Federation of Lake Associations, Anne Saltman, Dr. John Colgan, Don Keppel, Lew Stone, George Kelley and the Board of Directors, for their continued strong support of CSLAP.
+From the Federation of Lake Associations, Anne Saltman, Dr. John Colgan, Don Keppel, Lew Stone, George Kelley, Nancy Mueller and the Board of Directors, for their continued strong support of CSLAP.

-The New York State Department of Health, particularly Jean White, provided laboratory materials and all analytical services, reviewed the raw data, and implemented the quality assurance/quality control program.
+The New York State Department of Health (prior to 2002), particularly Jean White, and Upstate Freshwater Institute (in 2002), particularly Carol Matthews, provided laboratory materials and all analytical services, reviewed the raw data, and implemented the quality assurance/quality control program.